Olympus TG-5 vs Samsung NX500

 It is notable that the NX500 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TG-5 does not feature such an accessory-socket.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the NX500 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NX500 from Samsung.
+Both the TG-5 and the NX500 have been discontinued, but can regularly be found used on eBay.
+The TG-5 was replaced by the Olympus TG-6, while the NX500 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Samsung websites.

 Review summary: Olympus TG-5 vs Samsung NX500